pdub206/cataclysm/README.md

 * Basic crafting system
 * Continued skill and spell improvements
 * Apartment rentals for storing your loot
-* Account system for tracking players/characters over long periods of time
-* Quest system to increase or decrease notoriety
+* Enhanced quest system
+* Dialogue trees with NPC's
-* Additional zones/cities based on Dark Sun world map
+* Additional zones/cities based on Miranthas world map
-* Resources on the world map can be claimed by different city-states
+* Resources on the world map can be claimed by different city-states or independent factions
 * Claimed resources improve quality of armor/weapons/food/prices available

 ...and down the road:

-* Change to SQL database on the backend
+* Replace ASCII files in favor of SQL database on the backend
-* Python abstraction layer for modern scripting support
+* Replace DG Scripts with a Python abstraction layer for modern scripting support
+* Replace Oasis OLC with more modern interface for easing builder duties
 * Discord server integration for ticketing and community
 * Full documentation for admins and easy to follow improvement guides
-* ...something else I haven't thought of
+* ...suggestions from anyone who uses this game